Spring Art Exhibition – Jury Process

 - Selected artwork is delivered to the House of Art and hung.

 A list indicating all the jurors’ selections is shared with the jurors.

 The jurors then convene at the House of Art to make the final Award Allocation.

 - The jurors may make their own decision as to how the Award Allocation process is carried out.

 They have free reign as to their decisions, within the restrictions noted.

 - Prizes (other than President’s Choice, Committee Choice, People’s Choice awards and prizes sponsored by specific persons or entities) are awarded at the sole discretion of the jurors.

 - The jurors must be unanimous in awarding a prize.

-- Family members. working colleagues and very close friends of jurors may enter the Exhibition and their artwork may be selected by the above process.
+- Family members, working colleagues and very close friends of jurors may enter the Exhibition and their artwork may be selected by the above process.
 However, a juror must recuse themselves from voting for any piece entered by such artists.
 Consequently, such pieces can never be eligible for a juried prize.
-Such pieces may however, be awarded the President’s Choice, The Edward and Shirley Lastoff Memorial Prize, Committee Choice, and/or People’s Choice awards. (i.e. Any prize not awarded by one of our three jurors.)
+The following such pieces may however, be awarded: the President’s Choice, Committee Choice, and/or People’s Choice awards. (i.e. Any prize not awarded by one of our three jurors.)